Cloud POS vs. On-Premise vs. Hybrid: Which Is Right for You?

 Maintenance and Updates

-Cloud providers handle all of this behind the scenes.
-Updates happen automatically, backups are continuous, and technical support is usually just a phone call away.
-For busy business owners, this hands-off approach can be incredibly valuable.
+Cloud providers handle everything behind the scenes.
+Updates happen automatically, backups are continuous, and support is readily available.

 Security and Control